 - College Success in Decatur and Warren Township Schools.
 This pilot program brings proven approaches from not-for-profit organizations to the students in these two ambitious districts.

 - SNAP.
-Incubated by Legacy Fund for Hamilton County, this program is aimed at reducing adolescent alcohol and drug use and promotes education on the dangers of impaired driving.
+Incubated by Hamilton County Community Foundation, this program is aimed at reducing adolescent alcohol and drug use and promotes education on the dangers of impaired driving.

 - Youth Assistance Program.
 Currently being implemented in Hamilton County, this program provides a critical connection between community assets— schools, programs, caring police—to keep at-risk youth out of the court system and on track for graduation.